keras-team/autokeras/.github/CONTRIBUTING.md

 Follow the tag of [good first issue](https://github.com/keras-team/autokeras/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for the issues for beginner.

+If you don't know where to start, please join our community on [Slack](https://autokeras.com/#community) and ask us.
+We will help you get started!

 ## Pull Request Guide

 1. Is this the first pull request that you're making with GitHub?
 If so, read the guide [Making a pull request to an open-source project](https://github.com/gabrieldemarmiesse/getting_started_open_source).